I tasted over two dozen falafels this summer — here’s what I learned

 » READ MORE: My favorite falafels in Philly

-What was fascinating to learn was the specific differences in technique and ingredients within Philly restaurants.
-Palestinian falafel, like those served at Al-Baik Shawarma, tend to have with bronze exteriors with slightly spicy, earthy light green interiors Egyptian falafels use fava bean and chickpea mixes fried to perfection for the most satisfying crunch at Cilantro near South Street to fluffy Lebanese falafels made gluten-free with the use of baking soda in Collingswood at Li Beirut.
+What was fascinating to learn were the specific differences in technique and ingredients within Philly restaurants.
+Palestinian falafel, like those served at Al-Baik Shawarma, tend to have bronze exteriors with slightly spicy, earthy, light-green interiors.
+Egyptian falafels use fava bean and chickpea mixes fried to perfection for the most satisfying crunch at Cilantro near South Street.
+Fluffy Lebanese falafels are made gluten-free and with baking soda in Collingswood at Li Beirut.

 My journey revealed the rich tapestry of falafels that make up this city.
 After a summer of munching, Cilantro, Al-Baik, and Apricot Stone falafels live rent-free in my head.